manufakturet-booking/manufakturet-booking.github.io/_pages/howto.md

 1. If you realize you can’t return equipment on time, please contact the CreaTech Lab staff immediately.
 See the [terms of use](/_pages/terms) for more information

-2. Always try to contact a booking staff member before returning equipment.
+2. Always try to contact a lab staff member before returning equipment.
 Ensure the equipment is:
 	- Working
 	- Complete
 	- Packed as it was when borrowed
 	- Batteries removed, if applicable

-3. When returning equipment directly to booking staff, make sure that they know your email address and the AAU number/s of the returned items, and that you report any issues with the equipment
+3. When returning equipment directly to lab staff, make sure that they know your email address and the AAU number/s of the returned items, and that you report any issues with the equipment

 4. If no staff are present, place your equipment at the drop-off point next to the booking office.
 Scan the QR code and include the following information in the returns email: